knufire/RevEngD/README.md

 3. [Other Online Help](https://github.com/Sable/soot/wiki/Getting-help)

 # Running the Project
+The project can either be run using these command line arguments and/or a properties file.
+The command line arguments will overwrite any properties file setting.

 ## Required Flags
   -d : The path to the directory to be analyzed.
 EX: "C:/Users/User/Projects/MyProject"
   -m : The fully qualified name of a class that contains the main method for the project.
 EX: odyssey.app.Runner
   -c : A space separated list of fully qualified class names to be displayed.
 EX: odyssey.app.Configuration odysse.app.Runner
 ## Optional Flags
+  -config : The path to the properties file to use.
   -a : The most secure level of access to look at.
 Defaults to private.
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In order of most restricting, the options are "public", "protected", "package", "private"
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Any option in the above list will display itself and anything to its left